scriptPilot/google-calendar-synchronization/README.md

 Change the target calendar respectively.

-Create a third trigger for the second target calendar.
+Create a third trigger for the second target calendar id.

 ### Reset